 Although the statewide mandatory stay-at-home orders have been lifted as the spike in coronavirus cases from the holidays begins to slowly decline, we must not lower our guard.

-To protect yourself, avoid contact with anyone not in your household.
-Crowds and gatherings of any size can be dangerous since the more people you come in contact with, the more likely you are to be exposed.
+To protect yourself, continue to wear your mask, wash your hands, and avoid contact with anyone not in your household.
+Crowds and gatherings of any size can be dangerous, especially since the dip in coronavirus cases statewide and the rollout of the vaccine, may give some people a false sense of security and cause them to be more careless.
+Remember, the facts have not changed.
+The more people you come in contact with, the more likely you are to be exposed.
 Don’t risk your health or the health of friends or loved ones to watch sports, attend a birthday party, or any other gathering.

 The Best Thing You Can Do Is Stay Home as Much as Possible